eternagame/eterna-mobile/README.md

 # Eterna Mobile
 Port of the Eterna puzzle progression for Android and iOS.

 Interested in development?
-Join the discusson on the Eterna Discord!
+Join the discussion on the Eterna Discord!

 [![Eterna Discord](https://discord.com/api/guilds/702618517589065758/widget.png?style=banner2)](https://discord.gg/KYeTwux)